 It sounds like the last thing you want to do but honestly getting your body moving will help you outlast the day and beat any tiredness so you can get on the right timezone.

-I hope these tips have been helpful, and if you have any of your own tips you’d like to share or any questions.
-Do not hesitate to ask.
+I hope these tips have been helpful, and if you have any of your own tips you’d like to share or any questions, please do not hesitate to ask!